 Voting members are defined as all faculty and staff.
 Faculty are tenured, tenure-track (TT), and non-tenure-track (NTT) instructional personnel (Assistant/Associate/Full Professors, Instructors, Lecturers, and Professors of Practice), in the Chemical Engineering Department.
 Staff are the regular and permanent, professional, technical, and clerical members of the department.
 The department chair is a full voting member on all issues except chair evaluation and reappointment.
 Faculty who transfer into administrative positions within the university would be eligible to vote if they remain active in the department as evidenced by at least two of the three activities: (i) teaching CM courses, (ii) supervising CM graduate research, and/or (iii) serving on departmental committee(s).
 At least 50% of the voting members must participate in a departmental meeting to conduct a binding vote.
 In the event of a tie after voting, the department chair will decide the proposal's outcome.
-Research faculty meetings and discussions but may not vote.
-Postdoctoral researchers, adjunct faculty, and visiting scholars are not included in department governance.
+Research faculty members with official appointments and Emeritus/Emerita faculty are welcome to participate in faculty meetings and discussions but may not vote.
+Post-doctoral researchers, adjunct faculty, and visiting scholars are not included in department governance.
 The issues will be voted on as below: